 Professor Skripnikov is an applied statistician who does research in high-dimensional spatial modeling and time-series data analysis.
 His current focus is applying statistical methods to sports analytics, in which he explores statistical methods to enhance sports analytics, conceptualizing questions, analyzing data and interpreting the findings.
 Since joining New College, Professor Skripnikov has made consistent progress in his research, and has published four peer-reviewed papers, and has five additional papers currently under peer review.
 Of these nine papers, five undergraduate and two graduate students are co-authors, which demonstrates his commitment to mentoring students and including them on professional research projects.
 As one of the external reviewers mentioned, Professor Skripnikov's papers show a variety and versatility over and above his specialized research program.
 This makes him effective as a collaborator and mentor, and speaks well for the future of his research and teaching.
 Upon his arrival, Professor Skripnikov began working on projects with the Tampa Bay Estuary program analyzing red tide data; he became a Principal Investigator on a grant from the Tampa Bay Environmental Restoration Fund (\$38K) in 2022.
 From these studies, Professor Skripnikov has published two papers as first author on Twitter activity to assess harmful algal blooms (Karenia brevis).
-In addition, he has worked on other marine ecology related papers, and has published on spatial monitoring of bird populations.

-Professor Skripnikov's research on sports analytics centers on statistical adjustment of offense statistics in college football.
-A recent paper on this topic was published in the adjustment for the quality of the complementary unit when evaluating teams' offense and defense.
-In the next paper, currently under review by The American Statistician, he was able to obtain play-by-play data to further develop the adjustment based on driveby-drive data.
+In addition, he has worked on other marine ecology related papers, and has published on spatial monitoring of bird adjustment for the quality of the complementary unit when evaluating teams' offense and defense.
+In the next paper, currently under review by The American Statistician, he was able to obtain play-by-play data to further develop the adjustment based on drive-by-drive data.
 The manuscript is titled "Partially Regularized Ordinal Regression to Measure Impacts of Complementary Unit Performance on Scoring in American College Football."
 He has begun a new project that will evaluate this adjustment utilizing professional football statistics.